geeknik/glitch-gremlin-ai/DESIGN.md

 10. Developer Tools and Documentation

-To maximize adoption, $GLITCH should offer a rich set of developer tools and documentation:
+To maximize adoption, $GREMLINAI should offer a rich set of developer tools and documentation:
 	1. SDK or Library: Provide a TypeScript or Go-based client library that wraps key functions of the GlitchGremlinProgram:
 	•	createChaosRequest(params)
 	•	finalizeChaosRequest(id, results)